Decoding Natural Images from EEG for Object Recognition: Appendix

 \subsection{Effect of Spatial Modules}

-We tried to explain why the plug-in-play modules work, as in Fig.~\ref{fig:4}(C).
-Gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017gradcama} was used to visualize the interest region of SA and GA for spatial correlations.
-All the training data from the two subjects were used to show the topography.
+We tried to provide additional evidence of brain responses facilitated by spatial modules.
+Gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017gradcama} was used to visualize the interest region of SA and GA in Fig.~\ref{fig:4}(C) and Appendix \ref{sec:appendA3}.
 The original data was largely affected by the response on the frontal lobe.
-Surprisingly, self and graph attention helped the model focus on the temporal and occipital lobes.
+Surprisingly, self and graph attention focuses on the temporal and occipital lobes, providing implicit evidence that object recognition from EEG is a feasible endeavor.